 We started with a trio for our amuse bouche.

 And the little jar of cucumber with some roe was just perfect.
-A great way to star the meal.
+A great way to start the meal.

 Then the famous Parker House rolls came out.
 They are buttery and soft and warm and sprinkled with salt.
 AKA heaven in bread form.